ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ### Common configuration file

-The common configuration file contains configurable properties common to all SharePoint Server Protocol test suites.
+The common configuration file contains configurable properties common to all SharePoint Server Protocol Test Suites.
 This file must be modified to match the characteristics of the environment where the test suites are installed.